FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 This example "PostPriceDataRequest" message posts prices for hourly intervals between midnight and midnight the next day for the Korean Power Exchange (KPX) day-ahead auction.
-The horizon indicates that the prices were published at 3pm on December 31st 2014 (i.e. 33 hours ahead of midnight the next day which is the clearing time of KPX ― see below for a deeper explanation).
+The ``prior`` indicates that the prices were published at 3pm on December 31st 2014 (i.e. the clearing time of the KPX day-ahead market, which is at 3 PM on the previous day ― see below for a deeper explanation).

 .. code-block:: json